 \subsection{Model-independent studies}

-In order to probe the nature of BSM physics the semileptonic decays can also be executed through model-independent studies.
-Assuming the neutrino to be left chiral, the effective Hamiltonian for $b\to cl \nu_l$ transition containing all possible Lorentz structure is given as
+In order to probe the nature of BSM physics, the semileptonic decays can also be executed through model-independent studies.
+Assuming the neutrino to be left chiral, the effective Hamiltonian for $b\to cl \nu_l$ transition containing all possible Lorentz structure is given as:

 where $V_{cb}$ is the CKM matrix element, $G_F$ is the Fermi coupling constant and ${\cal O}_{VL}$ is the SM operator which has the usual (V-A)$\otimes$(V-A) structure.
-The couplings $c_i$, $c^{\prime}_{i}$ and $c^{\prime\prime}_{i}$ represent Wilson coefficient of the NP operator in which NP effects are encoded.
-For simplicity the authors of Ref.~\cite{Bhatta:2022ecw} have defined $(2\sqrt{2}G_F V_{cb} \Lambda^2)^{-1}$ $\approx$ $\alpha$ where $\Lambda$ scale is set to 1~TeV for the NP effect.
+The couplings $C_i$, $C^{\prime}_{i}$, and $C^{\prime\prime}_{i}$ represent the Wilson coefficient of the NP operator in which NP effects are encoded.
+Authors of Ref.~\cite{Bhatta:2022ecw} have defined $(\sqrt{8}G_F V_{cb} \Lambda^2)^{-1}$ $\approx$ $\alpha$, where $\Lambda$ scale is set to 1~TeV for the NP effect.
 This leads to $\alpha$ = 0.749.
 The primed and double primed operators are products of quark-lepton bilinear and they arise from various leptoquarks models~\cite{Davidson:1993qk,Sakaki:2013bfa,Fajfer:2015ycq,Bauer:2015knc}.
 The authors have performed the $\chi^{2}$ fitting considering either one NP operator or a combination of two similar operators.
-Using the best fit values they have provided the LFU parameter given in Table~\ref{table:4}.
+Using the best fit values they have provided the LFU parameter given in Table~\ref{table:6}.

-Here it is observed that the effect of various new physics contributions to LFU parameter (${\cal R}_{\eta}$) is almost negligible while values for $\cal C^{\prime\prime}_{S_L}$ give a marginal deviation from SM prediction.
-Moreover, the vector couplings have shown extreme deviation as compared to other decay widths.
-Therefore, the sensitivity of new couplings on angular observable is quite a welcoming aspect for manifesting new physics.
+It is observed that the effect of various NP contributions to LFU parameters $R_{\eta}$ is almost negligible while values for $\cal C^{\prime\prime}_{S_L}$ give a marginal deviation from SM prediction.
+Here, the NP coefficients $\cal C_{V_L}$, $\cal C^{\prime}_{V_L}$, $\cal C^{\prime\prime}_{S_L}$ are expressed in linear combination form of couplings $C_i$, $C^{\prime}_{i}$, and $C^{\prime\prime}_{i}$, as done in~\cite{Bhatta:2022ecw}.
+Moreover, the vector couplings have shown larger deviation as compared to other decay widths.
+Therefore, the sensitivity of new couplings on angular observable is quite a welcoming aspect for manifesting NP.